delomast/microTyper/README.md

 # microTyper
 genotyping microhaplotypes

-Mainly focused on genotyping using reads from amplicon sequencing.
+Genotyping using reads from amplicon sequencing.

 Reads bam files using the bamtools API (Barnett et al. 2011, https://doi.org/10.1093/bioinformatics/btr174), which is bundled with the microTyper code for ease of install.

 ## Installation and example